 But that was not the end of Ben’s problems.

 Carlos was not derailed.

-Carlos had anticipated this unusual condition.
+He had anticipated this unusual condition.

-Since they living in Carlsbad, we already had them on standby at our Escondido office.
-A telephone conference with the immigration judge was arranged immediately.
+Since they were living in Carlsbad, we already had them on standby at our Escondido office.
+We scheduled the telephone conference with the judge for that same afternoon.

-Finally, Ben prevailed.
 The Texas judge set Ben’s bond at $2,500.
-A few days later, Ben returned home and his case was transferred to San Diego.
+A few days later, Ben returned home.
+His case was transferred to San Diego.